Time-Aware and Transition-Semantic Graph Neural Networks for Interpretable Predictive Business Process Monitoring: Result

 \sisetup{ round-mode = places, round-precision = 3, detect-weight=true, detect-family=true }

 Overall, most datasets achieved peak prediction accuracy with relatively short prefixes (typically 3-5 events), regardless of the underlying sequence length distributions.
 This indicates that the next event is most influenced by the most recent few steps in the trace, and that longer histories may introduce diminishing returns or even noise.
 For instance, in BPI12W, performance dropped from 0.8531 at prefix 5 to 0.7843 and 0.7823 at prefixes 10 and 20, respectively.
-A similar trend was observed across other datasets.
-This suggests that short range dependencies dominate in most real world cases, so incorporating more distant context may dilute the signal or overfit to idiosyncratic cases.

-This trend may stem from two interacting factors.
+A similar trend was observed across other datasets, reflecting two interacting factors.
 First, as prefix length increases, the number of available samples decreases due to fewer long traces, introducing sample bias and instability.
 Especially, the fixed-size output space remains the same and large(e.g., 36 for BPI12, 19 for BPI12W) Second, the GCN model lacks an attention mechanism, treating all input nodes equally.
 As a result, important past events may be undervalued, while noisy or less relevant events may be overemphasized.